Andresws12/react-class-3/README.md

 # react-day-3

 ## Project Description
-Welcome to "react-day-2", a dynamic and modern application built with React and TypeScript, focused on consuming the Pokémon API.
-This application is designed to provide an interactive experience for users, allowing them to explore and discover information about their favorite Pokémon.
+Welcome to "react-day-3", a vibrant and cutting-edge React application utilizing TypeScript, focused on integrating with the Pokémon API.
+This project offers an interactive platform for users to engage with and learn about various Pokémon.

 ## Technologies Used
 - **React 18.2.0**: A JavaScript library for building user interfaces.
-- **TypeScript 4.9.5**: A typed superset of JavaScript that compiles to plain JavaScript.
+- **TypeScript 4.9.5**: A statically typed superset of JavaScript.
 - **Bulma 0.9.4**: A modern, responsive CSS framework.
-- **Prettier & Stylelint**: Tools to maintain code consistency and quality.
+- **Prettier & Stylelint**: Tools for ensuring code quality and consistency.

 ## Installation
-To get started with the project, follow these steps:
+To start working with the project, please follow these steps:
 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Run `pnpm install` to install the dependencies.
-3. Use `npm start` to start the development server.
+3. Use `pnpm start` to launch the development server.

 ## Project Structure
-- `src/`: Contains the source code of the application.
+- `src/`: Contains the application's source code.
-- `public/`: Public files such as `index.html`.
+- `public/`: Public files, including `index.html`.
-- `tests/`: Tests written using Testing Library.
+- `tests/`: Test files using Testing Library.
-- `styles/`: CSS stylesheets and Bulma.
+- `styles/`: Style sheets for CSS and Bulma.

 ## Available Scripts
-- `npm start`: Starts the app in development mode.
+- `pnpm start`: Initiates the app in development mode.
-- `npm run build`: Builds the app for production.
+- `pnpm run build`: Compiles the app for production.
-- `npm run test`: Runs unit and integration tests.
+- `pnpm run test`: Executes unit and integration tests.
-- `npm run format`: Formats code with Prettier.
+- `pnpm run format`: Formats code using Prettier.
-- `npm run stylelint`: Runs Stylelint to check and fix CSS styles.
+- `pnpm run stylelint`: Runs Stylelint to check and auto-correct CSS styles.
+- `pnpm run fix:all`: Runs formatting and stylelint scripts together.

 ## Contributing
-As a learning and collaborative project, developers are encouraged to contribute with new features, code improvements, or bug fixes.
+This is a collaborative and educational project, and contributions are highly encouraged.
+Whether it's adding new features, enhancing the code, or fixing bugs, your input is valuable.
 To contribute:
-1. Create a branch with a descriptive name.
+1. Create a new branch with a descriptive name.
 2. Develop your feature or fix.
-3. Make a pull request to integrate your changes.
+3. Submit a pull request to merge your changes.

 ## License
-The project is under the MIT license.
+This project is licensed under the MIT License.